srinandan/srinandans-hybrid/README.md

   - `cass-replicas`: Set Cassandra replicas
   - `enable-host-network`: Enable hostNetwork on platforms like GKE on-prem
   - `envgroups`: Include ingress settings for environment groups
-  - `google-service-accounts`: Create Kubernetes secrets for  Google Service Accounts
+  - `google-service-accounts`: Create Kubernetes secrets for  Google Service Accounts.
+Uses a single GSA for all components
+  - `multi-google-service-accounts`: Same as above, but uses one GSA per component
   - `http-proxy`: Use http forward proxy to communicate with the Apigee control plane
   - `logger`: Enable Apigee logger
   - `metrics`: Enable Apigee metrics